The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 That said, Germany often has one of the loudest voices raised in the EU parliament against tariffs and other market interventions.
 Being a significant net exporter, the tariffs and protections that do exist are largely to protect local businesses from unfair import competition.

 The sheer weight of German bureaucracy could be seen as a trade barrier.
-It's not discriminatory, since it applies equally to German businesses, but it takes time, effort and money for any business to maintain compliance.
-The amount of paperwork, tax laws and business legislation can be daunting to non-German companies seeking market entry.
+It's not discriminatory since it applies equally to German businesses, but it takes time, effort, and money for any business to maintain compliance.
+The amount of paperwork, tax laws, and business legislation required can be daunting for non-German companies seeking market entry.

 How competitive is the German market?